leomccormack/Spatial_Audio_Framework/README.md

 # About

 The Spatial_Audio_Framework (SAF) is an open-source and cross-platform framework for developing spatial audio related algorithms and software in C/C++.
-Originally intended as a resource for researchers in the field, the framework has gradually grown into a rather large and well-documented codebase comprising a number of distinct [**modules**](framework/modules); with each module targeting a specific sub-field of spatial audio (e.g. Ambisonics encoding/decoding, spherical array processing, amplitude-panning, HRIR processing, room simulation, etc.).
-The framework also makes use of highly optimised linear algebra libraries (such as Intel MKL, Apple Accelerate, OpenBLAS) as well as SIMD intrinsics (SSE, AVX, AVX-512).
+Originally intended as a resource for researchers in the field, the framework has gradually grown into a large codebase comprising a number of distinct [**modules**](framework/modules); with each module targeting a specific sub-field of spatial audio, such as: Ambisonics encoding/decoding, spherical array processing, amplitude-panning, HRIR processing, room simulation, etc..
+The framework also makes use of highly optimised linear algebra libraries (such as: Intel MKL, Apple Accelerate, OpenBLAS) as well as x86 SIMD intrinsics (SSE, AVX, AVX-512).

 Several [**examples**](examples/include) are also included in the repository, which serve to demonstrate the functionality of the framework and may also act as a starting point for new projects.
-These examples have also been integrated into VST audio plug-ins under the [**SPARTA**](https://github.com/leomccormack/SPARTA) banner, which demonstrate how the framework may be used for practical real-time applications.
+These examples have also been realised as VST/LV2 audio plug-ins under the [**SPARTA**](https://github.com/leomccormack/SPARTA) banner.

-Owing to its modular design, expanding the framework is relatively straightforward, and contributions from researchers and developers of spatial audio technologies is actively encouraged! :-)
+Owing to its modular design, expanding the framework is relatively straightforward, and contributions from researchers and developers of spatial audio technologies is encouraged! :-)

 # Prerequisites